maturk/maturk.github.io/_posts/2023-02-08-ray-tracing.md

         // trace rays per pixel
         image.m_surface.pixels[(y*image.m_surface.width +x)] = pixel_color;
 ```
-Without multithreading, a 800*450 image takes around 18 seconds to render for a image with a single sample per pixel.
+Without multithreading, a 800*450 image takes around 18 seconds to render for an image with a single sample per pixel.
 Adding multithreading, the render takes only 4 seconds on my 4 core linux machine.
 Not quite real-time, but I will tackle this problem a bit later...
 <br><br>
 <h3>Making a GUI</h3>
-So far, all the images have been rendered directly into a image file (ppm/png/jpg).
+So far, all the images have been rendered directly into an image file (ppm/png/jpg).
 Most professional renderers have GUIs so that the user can experiment with various rendering parameters without having to compile the program again.
 So I set out to use OpenGL, GLFW, GLEW, and ImGUI to make a simple cross-platform GUI application for the renderer.
+<br><br>
 <b>Displaying a triangle</b> <br>
 Little did I know that displaying a simple triangle would take around 200 lines of <a href="../../../../assets/images/raytracing/code.html">code</a> ...
 <center>